matthiasVincent/alx-low_level_programming/0x16-doubly_linked_lists/README.md

 # C - Doubly linked lists

-In this project, I learned about using doubly-linked lists in C.
+This project looked into doubly linked lists in C, its applications, advantages and disadvantages in areas of memory consumption.

 ## Tests :heavy_check_mark:

 * [tests](./tests): Folder of test files.
-Provided by Holberton School.
+Provided by ALX School.

 ## Header File :file_folder: